 Alex Maiolo HINT Program Coordinator | bio | alex<at>futureofmusic.org

 Jean Cook Co-director, Artist Revenue Streams project | bio | jean<at>futureofmusic.org

 Kristin Thomson Co-director, Artist Revenue Streams project | bio| kristin<at>futureofmusic.org

 Future of Music Coalition

 Michael Bracy is a partner in the government affairs firm Bracy Tucker Brown & Valanzano.
-He also co-founded the Future of Music Coalition and currently serves as a board member and Policy Director and co-owns Misra, an independent record label.
+He also co-founded the Future of Music Coalition, currently serves as board member and co-owns Misra, an independent record label.

 Michael is known for his policy work in front of Congress and the FCC, including media consolidation, radio regulation (including Low Power FM), and ensuring public interest principles are at the heart of the legal structures that will help dictate new technological frameworks.
 Michael is a recognized public advocate both for the music community and for the need for increased citizen participation in the policy process.
 He has testified before the Congress and the FCC, and speaks often on these issues at conferences and in the media, including CNN, MSNBC, National Public Radio, Washington Post, New York Times, Billboard and elsewhere.